 The purpose of the Bicycle Master Plan is to create a structure for future development of bicycle facilities to respond to both short and long-term needs.
 This guide plan responds to existing bicycling conditions, to future growth and development patterns, and to physical characteristics of the community.
 The 1998 Bicycle Master Plan seeks to integrate bicycle use into the transportation infrastructure in a manner that will safely and efficiently accommodate cyclists.

 Five-Year Strategic Plan

-The Five-Year Strategic Plan provides implementation and funding plans for the Bicycle Master Plan for 2012-2016.
+Five-year strategic plans provide implementation and funding plans for the Bicycle Master Plan.
 View a map of completed and future projects that are part of this plan.